Digital Displays in Museums: Improving Engagement and Flow

 This adaptability helps create a more inclusive environment while maintaining a consistent visual identity.

-"[Digital displays] have revolutionized museum design and curated exhibitions, enabling interactive and engaging displays, personalized visitor experiences, and innovative storytelling and narration techniques" [1]
+"[Digital displays] have revolutionized museum design and curated exhibitions, enabling interactive and engaging displays, personalized visitor experiences, and innovative storytelling" [1]

 Solving Real Operational Challenges with Digital Displays